Nutrition

 1. Almonds

 Almonds are some of the most popular nuts in households around the world.
-These nuts are particularly high in vitamin E, making them one of the healthiest nuts for those looking to improve skin and vision health.
+These are some of the healthiest nuts as well.
+Notably, this superfood is particularly high in vitamin E, making almonds some of the best nuts to eat for those looking to improve skin and vision health.

 Almond Nutritional Information